 The plan in Healthcare Administration leads to the Bachelor of Science degree.
-Plan requirements consist of these courses:

-HADM 3131 Foundations of Healthcare Administration Leadershi ip -- ----

-HADM 3531 Physician Group Practice Management HADM 4132 Healthcare Planning and Marketing

-HADM 4136 Medical Reimbursement

-HADM 4332 Legal Dimensions of Healthcare Administration (or LEGL 3531,
+- man rodamonioni to complet or three countries.
+HADM 3131 Foundations of Healthcare Administration Leadership HADM 3531 Physician Group Practice Management HADM 4132 Healthcare Planning and Marketing HADM 4136 Medical Reimbursement HADM 4531 Financial Dimensions of Healthcare Administration II 3-hour HADM Elective 3-hour Non-Business Elective HADM 4332 Legal Dimensions of Healthcare Administration HADM 4431 Human Resources in Healthcare Administration

-3432, 4532 or 4632)

-HADM 4531 Financial Dimensions of Healthcare Administration II

-MGMT 3331 Human Resource Management

-HADM Elective (3 hours) Non-Business Elective (3 hours)

-Healthcare Services Plan Requirements
+Healthcare Services B.A.S.

-The Bachelor of Applied Science (BAS) is a collaborative partnership with community colleges and employers in the UHCL service area.
-The program is designed for students holding an associate degree in the allied health professions.
+The Bachelor of Applied Science is a collaborative partnership with community colleges and employers in the UHCL service area.
+The program is designed for students with at least 12 hours of allied health course credits or those holding an associate degree in the allied health professions.
 Upon their enrollment at UHCL, the program allows incoming students to transfer a significant portion of their vocational/technical credit hours that they earn through their Associates program.
-However, students enrolled in the BAS will be required to complete the core curriculum as well as professional core at UHCL in order to complete their BAS degree.
-Five different tracks will be available to students pursuing a BAS degree.
+However, students enrolled in the B.A.S. will be required to complete the core curriculum as well as the professional core at UHCL in order to complete their B.A.S. degree.
+Five different tracks are available to students pursuing a B.A.S. degree.
 Healthcare Services is one of those tracks.

-Students possessing AAS degrees have the technical skills required for their health care professions, but their courses do not require them to complete the State of Texas mandated 42-hour undergraduate core curriculum (general education) for a bachelor's degree.
+Students possessing A.A.S. degrees have the technical skills required for their health care professions, but their courses do not require them to complete the State of Texas mandated 42-hour undergraduate core curriculum (general education) for a bachelor's degree.
 This track will be offered at UHCL's Healthcare Administration Department, which is physically based in the Texas Medical Center.
-This track will allow students with an AAS in the allied health professions to complete a portion of the undergraduate core at the upper-level.
-The curriculum will save the students valuable time and money, as well as prepare them to advance into an administrative position within their units of healthcare facilities.
+This track allows students with allied health course credit or an A.A.S. in the allied health professions to complete a portion of the undergraduate core at the upper level.
+The curriculum saves the students valuable time and money, and prepares them to advance into an administrative position within their healthcare facilities.